LouisLChen/LouisLChen.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my website!
-I'm a PhD student in Operations Research, and my advisor is Professor David Simchi-Levi.
-I am set to graduate this August, and starting December 2019 I will be moving to Naval Postgraduate School as Assistant Professor.
-Until then, I will be a visiting researcher at National University of Singapore.
-My research work is in the area of operations/revenue management.
-More specifically, I have been studying the problem of optimal decision-making under uncertainty in operations areas like inventory, scheduling, and networks.
+Starting December 2019 I will be joining the Naval Postgraduate School as Assistant Professor of Operations Research.
+In the interim, I am a visiting researcher at National University of Singapore.
+I obtained my PhD in Operations Research at MIT, advised by Professor David Simchi-Levi.
+My research work is in the area of Operations Management.
+More specifically, I have been studying decision-making under uncertainty (both stochastic and adversarial) in operations areas like inventory, scheduling, and networks.
 My focus has been using data and/or distributional information to design informative (and tractable) optimization models.

 Research Interests